smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **OTLP Authentication Failures**: Check that either `OTLP_API_KEY` or `OTLP_AUTH_HEADER` environment variables are properly configured.
 Verify that the authentication method matches the target OTLP endpoint requirements.
 - **OTLP Export Failures**: Monitor for 429 (rate limited) responses and implement appropriate retry logic.
 Check network connectivity to the OTLP endpoint and verify that the endpoint URL is correct.
 - **LoggerFactory Configuration Issues**: Ensure default configuration is set before creating loggers.
 Verify that output types (console, otpl) are correctly specified in the configuration.
+- **Internal Secret Detection**: If secret detection alerts are triggered, immediately audit configuration and environment variables for sensitive information.
+Ensure secrets are properly managed through secure storage systems.
+- **Archival Service Errors**: Verify that the database connection is stable and that the archive table schema matches the expected structure.
+Check that compression algorithms are supported and properly configured.

 **Section sources**
 - [monitoring.ts](file://packages\audit\src\monitor\monitoring.ts#L500-L600)